visgl/deck.gl/docs/developer-guide/using-lighting.md

 const lightingEffect = new LightingEffect({ambientLight, pointLight, directionalLight});
 ```

-The `props` has all the light sources that the lighting effect uses to build the visualization.
+The `lights` has all the light sources that the lighting effect uses to build the visualization.
 Users typically specify the following types of light sources:

 * [AmbientLight](/docs/api-reference/lights/ambient-light.md)
 * [PointLight](/docs/api-reference/lights/point-light.md)